aknoss/rayne/README.md

 ## Running

-Executables are available in the build directory
+Executables are available in the build directory.